[Today’s post “Pros and Cons of Homeschooling in the Summer” was written by contributor Michelle Habrych.]

-The 4-Week Hebrew for Homeschoolers Summer Intensive covers everything that the 10-Week course covers, but in less time, preparing students to jump in right on Hebrew for Homeschoolers Beginners Level 2 in August/September.
+The 4-Week Hebrew for Homeschoolers Summer Intensive covers everything that the 10-Week course covers, but in less time, preparing students to jump in right on Hebrew for Homeschoolers Beginners Level 2 next.
 Or, just use it as a great way to add some extra learning for this summer!

 - Free Summer Schooling ideas